JOB OPPORTUNITIES IN

 II.
 The Open Positions

-The Office of the County Counsel is seeking talented, highly-motivated attorneys to fill open positions on the following teams.
-Prior public sector experience is desirable, but not required for the positions below.
+The Office of the County Counsel has added several new attorney positions over the last several months.
+We are seeking talented, highly-motivated attorneys to fill open positions on the following teams.
+Prior public-sector experience is desirable, but not required for any of the open positions.
 Salaries vary based on experience and qualifications.
-For attorneys with five or more years of experience, the annual salary range is $189,197 to $235,479.
+For attorneys with five or more years of experience, the annual salary range is $194,871 to $242,542.

 General Government Section